shauseth/gym/README.md

-# gym
+# Reinforcement Learning Gym

-A place for RL agents to train.
+RL agents are found in agent.py and their runs can be found in the notebooks.